ryan-Heard/goodwinATXBot/README.md

 # goodwinATXBot

 A GroupMe bot designed to help users with questions and provide weekly suggestions for the Goodwin ATX community.
-Built with Go and deployed to AWS Lambda using Terraform.
+Built with Go and deployable to both AWS Lambda and Google Cloud Platform using Terraform.

 ## Features

 - **Question Answering**: Automatically responds to questions in the GroupMe chat
-- **Weekly Suggestions**: Sends scheduled weekly suggestions every Monday at 2 PM UTC
+- **Weekly Suggestions**: Sends scheduled weekly suggestions every Monday at 10 AM Central Time
+- **Multi-Cloud Support**: Deploy to AWS Lambda or Google Cloud Run
-- **Serverless Architecture**: Runs on AWS Lambda for cost-effective, scalable operation
+- **Serverless Architecture**: Pay-per-use pricing on both AWS and GCP
 - **Infrastructure as Code**: Fully managed with Terraform for easy deployment and maintenance
+- **Container-Ready**: Docker support for GCP Cloud Run deployment

 ## Architecture

-The bot consists of:
+### AWS Architecture
 - **Go Application**: Lambda function that handles both webhook callbacks and scheduled events
 - **API Gateway**: HTTP endpoint for receiving GroupMe webhook callbacks
 - **EventBridge**: Scheduler for sending weekly suggestions
 - **CloudWatch Logs**: Logging for monitoring and debugging

+### GCP Architecture
+- **Go Application**: Containerized HTTP server running on Cloud Run
+- **Cloud Run**: Serverless container platform with auto-scaling
+- **Cloud Scheduler**: Cron-based scheduler for weekly suggestions
+- **Secret Manager**: Secure storage for GroupMe credentials
+- **Cloud Logging**: Centralized logging and monitoring

 ## Prerequisites

-- Go 1.21 or later
+- Go 1.24.7 or later
 - Terraform 1.0 or later
+- A GroupMe account and bot created via [GroupMe Developer Portal](https://dev.groupme.com/)

+### For AWS Deployment
 - AWS CLI configured with appropriate credentials

-- A GroupMe account and bot created via [GroupMe Developer Portal](https://dev.groupme.com/)
+### For GCP Deployment
+- Google Cloud CLI (`gcloud`) configured with appropriate credentials
+- Docker installed for container building

 ## Setup